Токсичність ніацину

 ЗаLarry E. Johnson, MD, PhD, University of Arkansas for Medical Sciences

-Niacin (nicotinic acid) in large amounts is sometimes used to lower low-density lipoprotein (LDL) cholesterol and triglyceride levels and to increase high-density lipoprotein (HDL) cholesterol levels.
+Niacin (nicotinic acid) in large amounts has been used to decrease low-density lipoprotein (LDL) cholesterol and triglyceride levels and to increase high-density lipoprotein (HDL) cholesterol levels.
 Symptoms may include flushing and, rarely, hepatotoxicity.

-Niacin (nicotinic acid, nicotinamide) derivatives include nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP), which are coenzymes in oxidation-reduction reactions.
+Niacin derivatives include nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP), which are coenzymes in oxidation-reduction reactions.
 They are vital in cell metabolism.

 (See also Overview of Vitamins and table Sources, Functions, and Effects of Vitamins.)

 Immediate- and sustained-release preparations of niacin (but not nicotinamide) may affect lipid levels.
-However, whether niacin reduces risk of coronary artery disease and stroke is unclear.
+However, whether niacin reduces risk of coronary artery disease and stroke is unclear (1).

 • Triglyceride levels decrease 15 to 20%.